 The Conch Tour Train makes a lot of top 10 lists, and for good reason.
 While it may feel a little touristy, it's an easy way to get acquainted with the entire island and its history.
 The bright yellow train has been in operation since 1958.
 Their knowledgeable "engineers" will give you an overview of the historic district, covering 100 point of interest such as the Harry S. Truman Little White House, Southernmost Point, the conch-style architecture and more.
 They also provide an entertaining commentary on the legends of the city like Robert the haunted doll, who lives at Fort East Martello.

 When the museum admissions and snorkeling tours start to add up, free options are always the way to go.
 The Eco-Discovery Center features more than 6,000 square feet of interactive exhibits, which provide an up-close look into the ecosystems of the Florida Keys.
 Just a step away from Fort Zachary Taylor State Park, you'll find an interactive satellite map of the Keys, a replica of the Aquarius (the world's only underwater ocean laboratory) and an underwater video camera used for monitoring the health of a coral reef.
 The real star is the Living Reef exhibit, which includes a 2,500-gallon reef tank teeming with colorful living corals and tropical fish.
+Stop in to the Center's theater to catch "Reflections of the Florida Keys," a short film on the diverse ecosystem of the Florida Keys by renowned filmmaker Bob Talbot.

 Don't leave Key West without seeing the nightly Sunset Celebration on the Mallory Square Dock where the crowd is as colorful as the sky.
 Entertainers like jugglers, tight-rope walkers, psychics and musicians all compete for your attention and illustrate one reason the island is nicknamed "Key Weird."
 Be sure to check out Dominique and his talented "flying" cats.
 Local artists have their wares on display like hand-crafted silver jewelry, painted t-shirts and underwater photography.
 Vendors sell everything from coconuts with straws to conch fritters, while the real star of the show sets a blazing trail to the horizon.
 Picture-perfect moments abound, and as the sun takes its final bow into the Gulf of Mexico, the crowd breaks into applause.